narrative-io/narrative-rfc/nql.md

 ### 10.3 CREATING MATERIALIZED VIEWS

 #### 10.4.1 Materialized Views
+In databases that support them, a materialized view is a database object that stores the result of a query physically.
+It provides a way to cache expensive query results and improve query performance by reading from this pre-computed result set, which can be refreshed periodically or on-demand.
+Similarly, in NQL, creating a materialized view creates a new, unique dataset within the Narrative Data Collaboration Platform that can be further queried or actioned on downstream.

 Creating a materialized view effectively creates a new dataset with a unique name.
 Such datasets cannot ingest data from other sources.
-Costs may or may not be incurred depending on the underlying query's access rules.
+Data purchase costs may or may not be incurred when executing a query that materializes data as a new dataset, depending on the underlying query's access rules.

 #### 10.4.2 Materialized View Syntax